This necklace features a recreation of a three-sided Victorian gentleman’s spinning watch fob holding three stunning glass ovals.

-One of the ovals in this design is a mid-century glass picture stone featuring a 19th woman in Limoges style.
-This style originated in the 18th century and is commonly associated with the production of ornately painted, high-quality china produced near the city of Limoges in France.
+The most striking is a mid-century glass picture stone featuring a 19th-century woman in Limoges style.
+This style is associated with the production of ornately painted china produced near the city of Limoges in France.

 This necklace features a sliding clasp that enables you to adjust its length to suit any neckline.
 You can wear it as a choker, as a long pendant, or anywhere in between.

 In this piece:

 Vintage Limoges-style glass picture stone made in Western Germany, circa 1950-1960